Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: The AQN model. Wait time distribution.

 We are now ready to analyze the non-Poisson distribution given by (\ref{P_final_2}).
 Important point here is that this distribution is a superposition of two parts: The first term describes the Poisson distribution with small correction in normalization.
 Most important part for us is the second term which is parametrically small at $(t_0/T)\ll 1$.
 However, it could become the dominant part of the distribution $ P (\Delta t)$ at small $\Delta t\rightarrow 0$ due to a high power $(\Delta t)^{-(\beta+3)}$ in the denominator (\ref{P_final_2}).

-It is interesting to note that the authors of ref. \cite{Mondal-2020} noticed that their data can be fitted as a superposition of two terms which have precisely the form of two terms entering (\ref{P_final_2}).
-However, the authors of ref. \cite{Mondal-2020} fitted the observed signal to an expression which represents the product of two terms rather than in form of sum of two terms entering the eq. (\ref{P_final_2}) with well-defined physical meaning of the relevant parameters such as $(t_0/T)$.
+It is interesting to note that \cite{Mondal-2020} noticed that their data can be fitted as a superposition of two terms which have precisely the form of two terms entering (\ref{P_final_2}).
+However, \cite{Mondal-2020} also fitted the observed signal to an expression which represents the product of two terms rather than in form of sum of two terms entering the eq. (\ref{P_final_2}) with well-defined physical meaning of the relevant parameters such as $(t_0/T)$.
 In next subsection we fit that data from \cite{Mondal-2020} using exact (\ref{P_final}) and simplified (\ref{P_final_2}) expressions for $P (\Delta t)$.
 Our main conclusion of this fit is that the clustering events play the dominant role in the distribution $P (\Delta t)$.